clarktrimble/ba-blog/content/blog/ztbus/index.md

           },
 ```

-Ouch! generally and we have the pesky value-as-json-key thing again.
+Ouch! generally, and we have the pesky value-as-json-key thing again.

 [gjson](https://github.com/tidwall/gjson) to the rescue: